UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_04.md

 Notes:
-**3. After recording a commit, the staging area should be empty.**

-After “committing” the file(s), you will see there are 0 “Staged” files.
-You are now ready to push your changes to the remote repository on GitHub
+After recording a commit, the staging area should be empty and you will see that there are 0 staged files.
+You are now ready to push your changes to the remote repository on GitHub, which we will show you how to do in the next slide deck.

 ---

 ## JupyterLab: Making the commit